closeio/making.close.com/_posts/2023-06-15-native-enums-or-check-constraints-in-postgresql/index.md

     VALIDATE CONSTRAINT person_current_mood_check;
 ```

+Let's go through each of these commands in more detail:

-First, drop the `CHECK` constraint, this is a `O(1)` operation.
-Then, create the constraint in the new form you need, but with `NOT VALID`.
+- First, drop the previous `CHECK` constraint.
+This is a `O(1)` operation.
+Nice and quick!
+- Then, create the constraint in the new form you need, but with `NOT VALID`.
 This is also an `O(1)` operation: the constraint will not be enforced for existing rows, but it will be enforced for rows being created or updated.
-Then, we can run `VALIDATE CONSTRAINT` to make sure all rows are good.
-The validation command acquires a more permissive lock, the `SHARE UPDATE EXCLUSIVE`, which allows concurrent updates to the table: basically, only schema changes and vacuum operations are blocked while validating a `CHECK` constraint.
+- After that, we can run `VALIDATE CONSTRAINT` to make sure all rows are good.
+The validation command acquires a more permissive lock, the `SHARE UPDATE EXCLUSIVE` lock, which allows concurrent updates to the table: basically, only schema changes and vacuum operations are blocked while validating a `CHECK` constraint.

 ## Conclusion